Radio Universidad (Chihuahua): Into the FM era

 In the 1990s, the UACh, understanding that the radio station needed to be modernized, began to seek a permit to operate an FM radio station.
 The official request for a permit was made in November 1997, and the official permit was issued on September 2, 1998, for XHRU-FM 105.3, with 3 kW ERP.
 With the permit, the station began to acquire the equipment to put an FM station on the air.
 The Central Library would house the transmitter, donated through an agreement with the state government.
 Finally, in March 2000, 105.3 FM came to air with a program schedule that partly simulcast its AM counterpart.

 In the late 2000s, the Universidad Autónoma de Chihuahua solicited authorization to move XERU-AM to the FM band as part of the AM-FM migration scheme.
 The new FM station would be located on 106.9 FM and bear the XHERU-FM callsign.
 As part of 60th anniversary celebrations for the university, 106.9 FM came to air on August 13, 2014.
 A year later, the AM station was shut down after nearly six decades of service.

 Statewide expansion

 In 2015, UACh obtained a public concession to expand its signal outside of the capital city for the first time, to Ciudad Cuauhtémoc on XHRUC-FM 105.7, with 3 kW ERP; this station signed on at the end of 2016.

 After 10 years of waiting, the IFT approved concessions to the university for two additional stations, XHPEFK-FM 89.1 Hidalgo del Parral and XHPEDL-FM 92.1 Ciudad Delicias, in early 2019.

+A failure to timely renew the 11-year concession led the Federal Telecommunications Institute (IFT) to issue a new one, with call sign XHCPDB-FM, effective at the end of 2023, at which time Radio Universidad moved.
+The new concession specified 88.1 MHz; 106.9 was not reawarded because, in 2014, Article 90 of the new Federal Telecommunications and Broadcasting Law designated 106–108 MHz as a reserved band for community and indigenous stations.

 Programming

-105.3 and 106.9 FM carry separate programming; 1310 repeated 106.9 in its final year of operation.
+105.3 and 88.1 FM carry separate programming; 1310 repeated 88.1 in its final year of operation.
 Programming includes university news, cultural programs, and music.